 One way ticket to …DEATH!

 Terror by Night is the penultimate film in the series and it's also the shortest, with a running time of just under an hour.
-It's one my favourites in the series and it features air pistol toting jewel thieves, great character acting, a fast paced plot and best of all - well for me, anyway it's set on a train, The Flying Scotsman.
-Terror by Night also has some of the best scenes and comedy moments in the series.
-The villain of the piece is Moriarty's lieutenant, Colonel Moran, who's aboard the train to acquire a famous diamond, the Star of Rhodesia.
+It's one of my favourites in the series and it features air pistol–toting jewel thieves, great character acting, a fast paced plot, and best of all – well for me anyway – it's set on a train, The Flying Scotsman.
+Terror by Night also has some of the most enjoyable scenes and comedy moments in the series, and the villain of the piece is Moriarty's notorious lieutenant, Colonel Moran, who's aboard the train to acquire a very famous and very valuable diamond — the Star of Rhodesia.

 The film opens with some stock footage illustrating how the famous Star of Rhodesia, the world's largest diamond, was discovered in India.
 With the scene set, the action starts at a coffin maker's shop in London, where Vivian Vedder is flirting with the proprietor and displaying a unique interpretation of the cockney accent.
 She arranges with him to have her mother's coffin put on The Flying Scotsman bound for Edinburgh.

 Sherlock Holmes awaits Dr. Watson's arrival at Euston Station to board the Flying Scotsman, he's been tasked with keeping the famous Star of Rhodesia safe while its owner, Lady Margaret Carstairs, travels with it to Edinburgh.
 While he waits, Holmes discusses the security arrangements for the Star of Rhodesia with Lady Carstairs' son, Roland Carstairs.
 Watson has to run to catch the train and literally leaps aboard, along with his old army friend, Major Duncan Bleek.
 Inspector Lestrade is also on the train to keep an eye on proceedings, pretending to be on an [out of season] fishing trip.